malfattti/garden/The Sexual Psychology of Decadence.md

 	- SCIENCE:
 		- Origin of the dominant paradigms that condition the transformations of the social order during the nineteenth cent
 		- application of reason to human problem= better social outcomes
-		- study of "physical traitsthat determine criminal actions"
+		- Lombroso's study of "physical traitsthat determine criminal actions"
+		- prostitution is included in Lombroso's definition of criminal
-		- prostitution is among
+		- thus prostitution is deemed an inborn tendency, not a social product, wh